sqlsaturday/sqlsatwebsite/index.md

 ## <a name="reserved"></a>Reserved Dates

 The following dates are tentative for these cities, but they have asked to reserve the date.
+- Sep 19, 2026 - Salt Lake City, UT
 - Nov 7, 2026 - Oregon and SW Washington
-- May 2025 - Redmond (POSTPONED)
+- Redmond (POSTPONED) TBD
-- Tech Community Day / SQL Saturday Guatamala 2025 - TBD

 Please contact the local organizers for these areas if you have questions or concerns.